michalfratczak/tilemaker_config/README.md

 Configuration files are tailored for use with MapBox.
 Here is demo showing how maps rendering look like with mapbox: https://www.youtube.com/watch?v=ZuoNf171e_A&t=2s

 This repo is very much WIP-state.

+Also the tilemaker repo itself has improved with out-of-the-box configuration, so this repo might be obsolete.

 Getting tilemaker
 ------------------------